 Best Time to Go Skiing in Wanaka/The Weather

 The best time to go skiing in Wanaka is during the peak of the winter months of July and August.
-During these months there is the most snow at the ski fields near Wanaka, plus the temperatures are the coldest making for the best powder days!
+During these months, you’ll find the most snow at the ski fields near Wanaka, plus the temperatures are the coldest, making for the best powder days!

-Annual snowfall at Wanaka ski fields is around the 2.9 m (115 in) mark, which is not a lot when compared to other places around the world.
-But, the fields here have excellent snow-making capabilities meaning you will always have decent conditions during ski season.
-On fresh powder days, you can expect anywhere from 5cm (2 in) to 20cm (8in) of snow.
+Annual snowfall at Wanaka ski fields is around the 2.9 m (9.5 foot) mark, which is not a lot when compared to other places around the world.
+But, the fields here have excellent snow-making capabilities, meaning you’ll always have decent conditions during ski season.
+On fresh powder days, you can expect anywhere from 5 cm (2 in) to 20 cm (8in) of snow.

 The ski fields here are typically open from mid-June to early October.
 Cardrona is usually one of the last to close, but it does change annually depending on the weather.